July 2026 Meeting

-This special presentation will be Fine Miniatures by Bob Robertson.
+This special presentation will be Photographing Your Woodworking Project by Julie Grabill.

 Day(s)